Question: What

 Following features make Gradle much faster than Maven:

-Incrementally: Gradle avoids work by tracking input and output of tasks and only
+Incrementally: Gradle avoids work by tracking input and output of tasks and

 running what is necessary.